Die nacktesten Looks der Oscars

 Transparenz und tiefe Einblicke: Stars setzten auf nackte Statements.

-Am roten Teppich der Hauptveranstaltung sorgten Lady Gaga mit ihrem Po-Dekolletee und Rihanna in ihrem Leder-Outfit für Aufsehen.
-Dafür ließen sich bei der Afterparty von Vanity Fair Stars vermehrt auf nackte Mode-Experimente ein.
+So bieder die Oscars, so sexy die Afterparty!
+Am roten Teppich der Hauptveranstaltung sorgten nur Lady Gaga mit ihrem Po-Dekolletee und Rihanna in ihrem Leder-Outfit für Aufsehen.
+Dafür ließen sich bei der Vanity-Fair-Party Stars vermehrt auf nackte Mode-Experimente ein.
 Allen voran Emily Ratajkowski, die in einem transparenten Kleid alle Blicke auf sich zog.
-Auch Olivia Wilde wagte mit Leder-BH und Cut-Out das sexy Mode-Experiment.
+Auch Olivia Wilde wagte mit Leder-BH und Cut-Out ein sexy Mode-Experiment.
+Model Hunter Schafer ließ ihr Top zu Hause und trug stattdessen einen Nippel-Balken in Form einer Feder.
+Geschmacksache!

 Die nacktesten Looks der Oscars